vikingdata/articles/databases/mysql/mysql_gtid_replication.md

 ```

-* On slave, you can configure replication with starting position or none to start
+* On slave, you can configure replication starting from the first statement if you do not give it
+a position to start from.
 from the beginning;
 ```
 reset slave all;

+drop database if exists rep_test;
+3B
 CHANGE REPLICATION SOURCE TO
  SOURCE_HOST = '192.168.0.217',
  SOURCE_USER = 'repl',
  SOURCE_PASSWORD = 'repl';

 start slave;
 stop SLAVE;
 select sleep (1);
 start slave;
 select sleep (1);
-show slave status\G
+  -- Verify replication is running fine without errors. show slave status\G
+ -- Verify the rep_test database exists
 show databases like '%rep_test%';

 ```